DanielVonRauchhaupt/socket_fips/README.md

 The are two major known bugs for the implementation.

 When the `BPF_F_NO_PREALLOC`
-flag is specified in `ip_the blacklist.bpf.c` eBPF program, memory allocation for new map entries may fail, when larges amount of addresses are added in a short time frame.
+flag is specified in the `ip_the blacklist.bpf.c` eBPF program, memory allocation for new map entries may fail, when larges amount of addresses are added in a short time frame.
 This causes `simplefail2ban` to display an error message for both the write to the eBPF map, as well as the subsequently failing removal from eBPF map and the hash table by the banning thread.
 However, performance and functionality did not appear to be heavily impacted by this during measurements.
 The error can be prevented by unspecifiying the the `BPF_F_NO_PREALLOC`flag in `ip_the blacklist.bpf.c`.